sympy/sympy/doc/src/reference/index.rst

 :ref:`Basics <basic_modules>`
 -------------------------------------------------------

-   Contains method docstrings for the basic modules.
+   Contains a description of operations for the basic modules.
 Subcategories include: *absolute basics*, *manipulation*, *assumptions*, *functions*, *simplification*, *calculus*, *solvers*, and some other subcategories.